Reporting Boundary: Manufacturing sites in

 Through Planet Mark, Bedmax has protected an area of endangered rainforest thanks to Cool Earth; a charity working alongside rainforest communities to halt deforestation.
 Its pledge through Cool Earth directly supports the Asháninka community in Central Peru.

 It has also helped the Eden Project – an educational charity building connections with each other and the living world, exploring how we can work together towards a better future.

 “Bedmax have a tradition of environmentally conscious practice, so it’s with great pleasure that I can see the reporting and target setting of Planet Mark come into effect here.
 As Bedmax work to reduce their carbon footprint, its range of products can help many people in animal husbandry work towards a low carbon future.
 I’m very pleased to have them on board.”

 Bedmax already engages in many sustainable practices to help reduce its environmental impact.
 This ranges from sourcing renewable, locally sourced timber to policies on low-weight packaging and guides for the most effective way to compost its products.
 Complementing these existing efforts with the measurement and reduction of carbon emissions can become the basis of a comprehensive environmental policy.

-As part of the Planet Mark certification, Bedmax’s has committed to make a year-on-year reduction.
+As part of the Planet Mark certification, Bedmax has committed to making a year-on-year reduction.